MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/implements-statement.md

 Also note that the *m_pd* variable can only access the members of the PersonalData interface.
 If a **Customer** object is assigned to it, the **Customer-specific member CustomerAgentId** is not available.
 Similarly, if a **Supplier** object is assigned to it, the Supplier-specific member **NumberOfProductLines** is not available.
 Assigning an object to variables declared by using different interfaces provides a polymorphic behavior.

 Also note that the **Customer** and **Supplier** classes, as defined earlier, do not expose the members of the PersonalData interface.
 The only way to access the PersonalData members is to assign a **Customer** or **Supplier** object to a variable declared as _PersonalData_.
-If an inheritance-like behavior is desired, with the **Customer** or **Supplier** class exposing the PersonalData members, public members must be added to the class.
+If an inheritance-like behavior is desired, with the **Customer** or **Supplier** class exposing the PersonalData members, **Public** members must be added to the class.
 These can be implemented by delegating to the PersonalData interface implementations.

 For example, the **Customer** class could be extended with the following: